Himanxu1/Himanxu1/README.md

 ## 🚀 About Me
-I'm a Good learing currently learning Web Development and DSA .
+I'm a Technopilic guys, who loves to spend time with Jarvis(Laptop)

 -🇨🇮I am Himanshu Singh Currently Pursuing Computer Science Engineering From Uttrakhand Technical University!

 -👨‍💻From my childhood I was very Passionate about Technology and curious about how the things works .

--✔️I am Curently in my First year of college
+-✔️I am Currently in my First year of college

 -🌱 I’m currently learning DSA